 Among health workers, a variety of factors can result in the misuse or overuse of antimicrobials, including a lack of knowledge or up-to-date information, inability to identify the type of infection, yielding to patient pressure to prescribe antibiotics, and a preponderance of situations that allow for financial benefit from the supply of antibiotics.
 Therefore, AMR education and training resources are crucial to support educators, decision-makers, and health policy planners in implementing effective policies to guide actions on AMR control.
-Implementation of AMR competency framework, which is matrix of the AMR domains, and health worker resistance domainsa Category 1: ALL Category 2: Category 3: Non-prescribersd bersd Category 4: Public health workersb Prescribersc Nurses Pharmacists Laboratory scientists/ technicians health ofAicers/ health services managerse Foundations that build awareness Relevance: High Relevance: High Relevance: High Relevance: High Relevance: High Relevance: High of antimicrobial Knowledge: Knowledge: Knowledge: Knowledge: Knowledge: Knowledge: resistance 1.
+Implementation of AMR competency framework, which is matrix of the AMR domains, and health worker categories and their competencies (the knowledge, skills and attitudes) is necessary to effectively address AMR in practice

+Antimicrobial Category 1: All Category 2: Category 3: Non-prescribersd bersd Category 4: Public resistance domainsa health workersb Prescribersc Nurses Pharmacists Laboratory scientists/ technicians health ofAicers/ health services managerse Foundations that build awareness Relevance: High Relevance: High Relevance: High Relevance: High Relevance: High Relevance: High of antimicrobial Knowledge: Knowledge: Knowledge: Knowledge: Knowledge: Knowledge: resistance 1.
 Understand the 1.
 Understand the 1.
 Understand the role 1.
 Understand the 1.
 Understand the 1.
 Understand the Competency development and importance of of bedside nursing significance of diagnostic role of use of quality statement: Health main causes of antimicrobial choice, in antimicrobial antimicrobial the microbiology improvement worker demonstrates AMR. dosage, interval, stewardship choice, dosage, laboratory in frameworks to that they have the 2.
-Understand the duration, preparation programmes. duration and detecting infections, address gaps in knowledge and basic principles and administration preparation in resistance patterns, AMR education. awareness of effective of infection of antimicrobials. the treatment of guiding patient 2.
-Understand the approaches to control prevention and 2.
-Know the principles infections. management and potential for cost AMR, and has the control, i.e. hand of microbiology informing AMR savings and health skills/attitudes to hygiene to prevent in identifying control strategies. gains associated implement change transmission of pathogens from with effective according to role and infection control level of training 3.
+Understand the duration, preparation programmes. duration and detecting infections, address gaps in knowledge and basic principles and administration 0 preparation in resistance patterns.
+AMR education. awareness of effective of infection of antimicrobials. the treatment of guiding patient 2.
+Understand the annroaches to control hrevention and 2 Know the nrinciples infactions management and approactics to control A MD and has tha prevention and TITICCITOTIS. informing AMD puttina 101 cost skills/attitudes to hygiene to prevent in identifying control strategies. gains associated implement change transmission of pathogens from with effective according to role and infections. clinical samples. infection control level of training 3.
 Understand 3.
-Know the basic and appropriate the impact diagnostic role of of resistance the microbiology 3.
-Understand on choice of the roles and antimicrobial 4.
-Understand local responsibilities therapy for treating AMR epidemiology, of different resistance and stakeholders in 4.
-Understand susceptibility antimicrobial the morbidity, patterns and use of stewardship mortality and teams.
-Members economic threat 5.
-Patient counseling of the team could of AMK to human etiquettes, discussion include, but are techniques and not limited to, the 5.
-Know the psychology roles of physicians, importance of for patient pharmacists, optimizing use intection of antimicrobials o.
-Understand the preventionists, in the human principles of microbiologists, and animal empiric, syndromic nurses and hospital sectors to prevent or culture-based administrators or development of treatment options others. resistance.
-In relation to $\frac{1}{2}$ ute selection of antimicrobials.
+Know the basic and appropriate the impact diagnostic role of antimicrobial use. of resistance the microbiology 3.
+Understand on choice of laboratory. the roles and antimicrobial 4.
+Understand local responsibilities therapy for treating AMR epidemiology, of different infections. resistance and stakeholders in 4.
+Understand suscentibility antimicrohial nottore and non of the standard standard ure morality, patterns and use of stewat usuitp economic threat S. Patient counseling or the team could of AMK to human etiquettes, discussion include, but are health. techniques and not limited to, the 5.
+Know the psychology roles of physicians, importance of for patient pharmacists, optimizing use communication. infection of antimicrobials 6.
+Understand the preventionists, in the human principles of microbiologists, and animal empiric, syndromic nurses and hospital sectors to prevent or culture-based administrators or development of treatment options others. resistance. in relation to the selection of antimicrobials.